Aditya-Nikhade/geofence/README.md

 - Select a city to simulate drivers
 - Draw zones on the map (Pickup, Dropoff, No Entry)
 - View real-time driver movement and zone entry/exit alerts
-- Run the benchmark to compare Redis vs MongoDB geospatial queries
+- Run comprehensive performance analysis to understand database trade-offs for geospatial queries

 ---